dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 The goal is you're trying to find enough data to build the repeatable and scalable sales process and you're doing that by testing all these hypotheses about do I understand the archetypes of my customers.

+The goal is to do enough discovery so eventually when you build a repeatable process you've understood all the points that you now have a sales channel that you literally could go implement because you've done the hard work and customer validation is the next step in saying okay let's try to do some early sales based on the data we have and if we've nailed it just the money should pour in and it almost never works like that.

+Hypothesis testing we've been doing that as scientists for 500 years is that you create a hypothesis you design an experiment you know you get out of the building, you collect some data, and then you do one of three things with that data you either validate the hypothesis, you invalidate it or you modify it and that's what implicitly I was teaching about the Lean Startup method.

 Quotes
 ===========================